txt/se17/doc/project.md

 - no user trials in Feburary or April.
 - the April work is very different to Jan, Feb, March

-## Example Jan Project results (from last year)
+## What to hand in

+### Jan

+Give a talk, submit the slides and a 5+ page  report

-If this sounds too freaking hard, then relax.
-The Jan report is just a few pages.
+Note that the Jan report is just a few pages.
 Takes some work, but an easy first step.

-For example:
+For example, here are some of the reports from last year.

 Clipit (better copy paste tools)
 - Extensive analysis of the literature (great)